-The interviewee in this incident explains that he left Velika Kladuša with 12 other men, all from Afghanistan, crossed Croatia and wanted to continue further to Slovenia.
+The respondent in this incident explains that he left Velika Kladuša with 12 other men, all from Afghanistan, crossed Croatia and wanted to continue further to Slovenia.
 When the group had been walking inside of Slovenia for about 24 hours, they were detected by the Slovenian police.
-According to the interviewee the police took the group of people to a police station, where they investigated their country of origin and other identifying features.
-The interviewee and the other men were also given a bracelet with a number, on which base they were called by the numbers instead of their names by the police.
-The interviewee asked the police if he could apply for asylum and had prepared the photo copy of the documents proving that he was persecuted by ISIS in Afghanistan, but the police refused to see it:
+According to the respondent the police took the group of people to a police station, where they investigated their country of origin and other identifying features.
+The respondent and the other men were also given a bracelet with a number, on which base they were called by the numbers instead of their names by the police.
+The respondent asked the police if he could apply for asylum and had prepared the photo copy of the documents proving that he was persecuted by ISIS in Afghanistan, but the police refused to see it:

 I have all of my documents, education and degrees, service, ID cards in my phone.
 In 1992, I received gold medal from John Allan, out of 2000 people, I still have my medal, I showed already the photos to the police.
 But they did not allow us to show them the proof.
 They did not care to see it.
 I wanted to show them, but they did not allow me to show them